 Dividend Growth

 Of the many factors that we consider when selecting companies to own in the Sustainable Income portfolio, the capacity and commitment to pay sustainable and growing dividends are among the most important.
 The capacity to pay growing dividends is derived from earnings growth and strong balance sheets.
 The commitment comes from various company managements and boards of directors who choose to share surplus earnings with shareholders.
-Not every great company will pass through earnings in the form of a dividend, which is a reasonable choice if the earnings can be reinvested in the business in initiatives that promise high returns on investment.
+Not every great company will pass earnings through in the form of a dividend, which is a reasonable choice if the earnings can be reinvested in the business in initiatives that promise high returns on investment.
 Those stocks will not qualify for the Sustainable Income strategy, but they may be held in other strategies managed by Summitry.
 But when a management team cannot redeploy cash in a manner that will generate a high return within the company’s operations, we would prefer they remit that cash to shareholders in the form of a dividend.
 These are ideal stocks for Summitry’s Sustainable Income portfolio strategy.

-Q2’25 Top Contributors
+Q4’25 Top Contributors

-Q2’25 Top Detractors
+Q4’25 Top Detractors

 Fixed Income Securities